DanielAsikpo/Project-5/project5.md

 `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`

 By default, this value is set to 127.0.0.1, meaning that the server will only look for local connections.
 In the text editor, **replace the old bind-address from ‘127.0.0.1’ to ‘0.0.0.0’** then save and exit. **(CTRL + X, Y, then ENTER)**.
-This gives access to an external IP address
+This gives access to an external IP address.

 ![Image](./Images/Screenshot_5.png)